Tri Gable Lea Top Bar Honey Bee Hive Complete Kit

 - 2 follower boards made from high-grade oak plywood.

 - 30 19" top bars with comb guides

 - 10 1/4" spacers

-- Solid Bottom Board comes standard - Since we promote treatment free beekeeping where you don't monitor mites, we want the bees to have access to the floor of the hive so they can do their house keeping and keep it clean.
-Screened bottom with removable/adjustable bottom board for monitoring mites is available at no extra cost upon request.
+- Solid Bottom Board comes standard - Since we promote treatment-free beekeeping where you don't monitor mites, we want the bees to have access to the floor of the hive so they can do their housekeeping and keep it clean.
+Screened bottom with a removable/adjustable bottom board for monitoring mites is available at no extra cost upon request.

 - There are five entrance holes on the hinge side of the hive (three in the middle and one at either end of the sides).
 Other entrance options are available upon request.

 Pull Down the Drop Down Menus to Select Different Customizations